Skip to content

 Connect to external system Connect to Danube broker

-Poll/listen for data Publish to Danube topics
+Poll, subscribe, or receive external data Publish to Danube topics

-Transform to SourceRecord Schema serialization & validation
+Transform to SourceRecord / SourceEnvelope Schema serialization & validation

-Topic routing logic Message delivery & retries
+Topic routing logic Producer creation, delivery, and retries

-Error handling per system Lifecycle & health monitoring
+Error handling per system Metrics & observability

 Key insight: You work with typed serde_json::Value data.
 The runtime handles schema-based serialization and raw byte formats.